To-Fujita/Voice_Converter_with_Koeiromap/README.md

 # Voice_Converter_with_Koeiromap

 ## 1. Description
 This is a voice converter for Japanese based on the Koeiromap & Koeiro API.
 You can convert to the selected voice from the text inputed by keyboard and/or your voice.
+Unfortunately, the free Koeiro API service will end on July 18, 2023.
+The demo in this article uses the free Koeiro API service, so I think it will not be available after that date, so it's bad!

 ## 2. Operational Environment
 - Browser: Microsoft Edge or Google Chrome on Windows 10/11 or Android